 One of the more interesting games that is increasing in popularity at our Regional Championships is the No Limp Poker tournament.
 In this game, players can only come into the pot for a 3x raise preflop - no limping allowed!

-The play begins as normal.
+The play begins as normal - except games should start with a base stack of 15,000 for this game (not including bonus chips!).
 The player first to act after the cards are dealt has two decisions: they can either enter the pot with a minimum bet of at least 3 times the big blind, or fold their cards.

 Once the initial 3 times the big blind raise has been made pre-flop, others yet to act can call, raise, or fold.